NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 Where covariate data was not present in the buffer zone, a district wide average was used, and where a district average was not available, a district wide average was used instead.

 Overall, 7 geographical covariates were extracted - [human footprint](https://sedac.ciesin.columbia.edu/data/set/wildareas-v3-2009-human-footprint) (consisting of cumulative human pressure from 8 variables, such as built up environmental and crop land scales), hillshade, elevation, human population, precipitation, windspeed 10m from the ground, and global horizontal irradiance (total solar radiation on a horizontal surface).
-Data was extracted as a yearly average.
+Data was extracted as a yearly average and the median value for each buffer used.

 ![Untitled design (7)](https://user-images.githubusercontent.com/122735369/212551258-9d945a85-0aea-47fe-a32b-8f498c68ca96.jpg)